SidhuRajput/IMDB-Clone_2/README.md

-This is a Imdb clone website for movie searching.
+This is a IMDB Clone website for movie searching.

-i have created this project using html css and javascript.
+I have created this project using html css and vanilla javascript.

-This website is created assuming three section:
+This website is created assuming Four section:

 i.
 Header section: this section has been built for only containing the heading name of the webiste.

 ii.
-Search section: this section is created for searching the movies by thei name.
+Search section: this section is created for searching the movies by the name.

 iii.
-Result section: result section contains all details of the movie which has been search by the user.
+Result section: result section contains all details of the movie which has been searched & clicked by the user And GO BACK is also there to back result page or previous page.

+iv.
+Favorite section: clicked on heart which is beside movie it will show in favorite section.